binhtruong9418/bank-question/README.md

 ANSWER: A<br>

 Each question and its answer choices should be on separate lines.
 Use the "Question:" prefix for the question text and "Answer X:" prefix for each answer choice.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize and modify the project as per your requirements.

 ## Acknowledgements